exodusferret/bazzite-zone/README.md

 ## Why this image?

-OpenZotacZone drivers installed via `build.sh` or manual scripts are only temporary and need to be rebuilt and reinstalled after kernel updates.[page:2]
+OpenZotacZone drivers installed via `build.sh` or manual scripts are only temporary and need to be rebuilt and reinstalled after kernel updates.
-A custom Bazzite-based image makes these drivers persistent – they survive system updates, reboots, and rebases within the Universal Blue / bootc workflow.[page:2]
+A custom Bazzite-based image makes these drivers persistent – they survive system updates, reboots, and rebases within the Universal Blue / bootc workflow.

 ## Based on